MicrosoftDocs/sql-docs/contributor-guide/git-commands-for-master.md

         git push origin <working branch>

-12. When you are ready to submit your content to the upstream master branch for staging, validation, and/or publishing, in the GitHub UI, create a pull request from your fork to the master branch.
+12. When you are ready to submit your content to the upstream master branch for staging, validation, and/or publishing, you must create a pull request.
+Go to the public, [sql-docs](https://github.com/Microsoft/sql-docs), or private, [sql-docs-pr](https://github.com/Microsoft/sql-docs-pr), repository and look for the green button to create a pull request for your recent changes.
+Click that button, and then click **Create pull request** to start the pull request.

 ## Pull requests
 1. When you create a pull request in the github UI, it immediately takes you to the pull request window.